anlztrk/translit/EnglishPronunciation.md

 ### The notorious gh

-4. Before a vowel, gh becomes g: ghost = göst.
+4. Before a vowel, gh becomes g: ghost = goʊst.

-5. gh turns a preceding single vowel long: right = rït.
+5. gh turns a preceding single vowel long: right = raɪt.

-6. aught and ought become òt: daughter = dòt@r, sought = sòt.
+6. aught and ought become ɔt: daughter = dɔtər, sought = sɔt.

-7. Any other ough becomes ö: dough = dö.
+7. Any other ough becomes oʊ: dough = doʊ.

-8. Elsewhere, gh is simply dropped: freight = frät.
+8. Elsewhere, gh is simply dropped: freight = freɪt.

 People usually trot out gh when they bitch about English spelling.
 The culprit is sound change: gh used to do nicely for the x sound (now usually represented kh when we transcribe foreign words), but the sound disappeared in everything but Scots.
 It usually went quietly, but sometimes, word-finally (laugh, cough, enough, rough, tough, and not much more) it was transformed to finstead.

-ough is also notorious, but the usual sound (as seen in rule 7) is ö.
+ough is also notorious, but the usual sound (as seen in rule 7) is oʊ.
 Through is a notable exception.

 Initial gh is sometimes used to keep the g from softening (ghetto); but generally it's a meaningless variant on g, said to be introduced by Dutch typesetters in the early days of printing.
 In any case it's no problem, since it's always g.
 This is one reason Shaw's ghoti is such a fraud: initial gh can _never_ be pronounced f.

 ### Unpronounceable initials

-9. In initial gn, kn, mn, pt, ps, tm, pronounce the second letter only: gnostic = nôstîk, psycho \= sïkö, knight = nït.
+9. In initial gn, kn, mn, pt, ps, tm, pronounce the second letter only: gnostic = nɑstɪk, psycho \= saɪkoʊ, knight = naɪt.

 Most of these are Greek borrowings-- Greek is much freer with initial clusters than English is-- but kn derives from Old English.

 ### Replacing y

-10. Replace y with ï if it ends a one-syllable word: ply = plï.
+10. Replace y with aɪ if it ends a one-syllable word: ply = plaɪ.

-11. ey is pronounced ë; ay is ä; and oy is öy: say, monkey boy = sä mûnkë böy.
+11. ey is pronounced i; ay is eɪ; and oy is oɪ: say, monkey boy = seɪ mʌnki boɪ.

 12. Replace y with i if it's not adjacent to a vowel-- we'll worry later about how to pronounce the i.

-Thus, system = sîst@m but you, where the y adjoins a vowel, is yu.
+Thus, system = sɪstəm but you, where the y adjoins a vowel, is ju.

 ### Simplification of stl

-13. The t in stl is lost before a final vowel: bustle = bûs@l", bristly = brîslë.
+13. The t in stl is lost before a final vowel: bustle = bʌsəl", bristly = bɹɪsli.

 This could perhaps be generalized; but in slow speech I leave the t in (say) coastline or Christlike.
 I'm also tempted to generalize to all stops, but the only instance in the sample lexicon is muscle, and it's pretty silly to have a rule that applies to a single word.

 ### (Af)frication before i

-14. ci or ti becomes $ before a vowel: gracious = grä$@s, nation = ä$@n.
+14. ci or ti becomes ʃ before a vowel: gracious = gɹeɪʃəs, nation = neɪʃən.

-15. tu becomes çu before a vowel, or before a liquid (r, l) followed by a vowel: mutual = müçu@l, mature = m@çur.
+15. tu becomes tʃu before a vowel, or before a liquid (r, l) followed by a vowel: mutual = mjutʃuəl, mature = mətʃur.

-16. s becomes $ (or $ if it's preceded by a vowel):
+16. s becomes ʃ (or ʒ if it's preceded by a vowel):

-*   before o\-- passion = pâ$@n, vision = vî$@n".
+*   before o\-- passion = pæʃən, vision = vɪʒən".
 Note that the i is lost.
-*   before ur\-- assure \= @$ur; leisure = lë$@r.
+*   before ur\-- assure \= əʃuɹ; leisure = liʃər.
-*   after k and before a vowel: sexual = sêk$u@l.
+*   after k and before a vowel: sexual = sɛkʃuəl.

-At some point English affricated a number of consonants before a i or y that preceded another vowel, including the \[y\] sound that begins ü Sometimes the y has been lost since.
+At some point English affricated a number of consonants before a i or j that preceded another vowel, including the \[j\] sound that begins ju Sometimes the j has been lost since.
 This process seems to be no longer productive-- compare costume, Casio.
 (Or is it?
-In quick speech I do say kôsçùm.)
+In quick speech I do say kɑstʃʊm.)

 Rule 14 shows another reason ghoti is a fraud: ti only fricativizes when it's followed by a vowel.